-"Members may be wondering "why While bother" if they have not read the that two articles I referenced in the the p Nov.
-1970 Newsletter (p 1).
-The 3:1 I ori selection allows a higher current suppl at the selected core; this results spike in faster switching, which means a the 5 faster read cycle in the case I've elect described.
-Because the core switches out." about twice as fast, the output is Vol. II - No. 11 -- November 1971 (4) higher for a stored "1" (about 250-300 mV in the case of my 80-mil cores).
-Alternately, the value of the $\frac{1}{2}$ -select current can be reduced so that the memory will operate over a wider temperature range without a temperature-compensated power supply.
+"Members may be wondering "why While bother" if they have not read the that two articles I referenced in the the polynomial process.
+The selection allows a higher current supply at the selected core; this results spike in faster switching, which means a the 5 faster read cycle in the case I've described.
+Because the core switches out."

+higher for a stored "1" (about 250-300 mV in the case of my 80-mil cores).
+Alternately, the value of the 1⁄2-select current can be reduced so that the memory will operate over a wider temperature range without a temperature-compensated power supply.
 Since you are still using 2:1 selection in the write cycle, you can't reduce it too much, but increased speed in the read cycle over a 2:1 system should more than make up for what you lose by lowering the drive currents."

 Steve's postcard of Sept.
 11:

 "At the rate things are going, I may not get any more work done on my computer until I graduate from AFIT next March.
 2N5451's work OK as high-current switches.
-The switching speed looks like it is OK for memories as fast as 1-2 μsec if used in circuit 1.
+The switching speed looks like it is OK for memories as fast as 1-2 usec if used in circuit 1.
 Note that there is no base resistor.
 Use of a base resistor in this circuit with 2N5451's or other cheap transistors causes the turn-off time to become longer than the memory cycle.
-Circuit 1 has been built and will definitely work.
+Circuit I has been built and will definitely work.
 Circuit 2 has not yet been tried, but should be OK as the positive-end-of-the-drive-line switch.
 (No. 1 is for ground end.)
 While testing testing #1, I found that a little bypass capacitance on the power supply is worse than none.
-I originally put .Ol μF across the supply, but this converted the .2v spikes into a 3 or 4v sinewave on the 5v supply.
-A large (~10 μF) electrolytic finally smoothed them Steve's letter of October 19:
+I originally put ..
+Ol μF across the supply, but this converted the .2v spikes into a 3 or 4v sinewave on the 5v supply.
+A large (~10 μF) electrolytic finally smoothed them

+Steve's letter of October 19: